-When you sign up for Credit Protection, we keep an eye on your credit report and alert you of any changes you should be aware of that might affect your score.
+When you activate your subscription and pass verification you will receive Credit Protection and Credit Insights.
+RentTrack will keep an eye on your credit report and alert you of any changes you should be aware of that might affect your score.
 This includes monthly updates to your VantageScore and credit profile.
 We'll also send you a notification whenever a new item is added to your credit report.

 Staying aware via alerts can help you spot trouble before it starts.

 If you receive an alert, you can sign into RentTrack to find out more information about the creditor.
-Go to the Build Credit History tab, then click on the arrow next to the alert to view the details:
+Go to the Credit Protection tab, then click on the arrow next to the alert to view the details:

 Many alerts will have the phone number of the creditor.
 If you have questions, contact the company and phone number listed: